Harshitha-Kotikala13/Data-analytics-portfolio/README.md

 This portfolio showcases a customer churn analysis project using **Excel** and **Tableau Public**.

 ## 📊 Project: Customer Churn Analysis
+This project analyzes customer churn patterns by tenure group to help telecom providers retain high-risk customers.
+It uses Excel for analysis and Tableau Public to build a visual dashboard showing churn trends across customer lifecycles.
 **Goal:**
 Identify high-risk churn segments and provide actionable retention insights.